Soyhuce/next-ide-helper/README.md

 This will produce `@method \App\Builder\UserBuilder whereVerified(bool $verified = true)` on your custom builder.

 Note that your ide can complain with `Non-static method 'whereVerified' should not be called statically, but the class has the '__magic' method.` if you just call `User::whereVerified()`.
-That's why we advice you to use call your queries using `User::query()->...`.
+That's why we advise you to use `User::query()->...`.

 ### Relations